 Coronavirus and Forbearance Info for Students, Borrowers, and Parents

-We at Federal Student Aid are actively monitoring the new coronavirus/COVID-19 outbreak.
+We at the U.S. Department of Education (ED) office of Federal Student Aid are actively monitoring the new coronavirus/COVID-19 outbreak.

 If you’re concerned about your studies or loan repayment, we can help you understand what to do in certain circumstances.
 We’ll be adding information for students, borrowers, and parents to this page on a regular basis, so please check back frequently.

-To provide relief to student loan borrowers during the COVID-19 national emergency, federal student loan borrowers can be placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
-Read the borrower Q&As below to learn more, and contact your loan servicer to find out your specific options.
+To provide relief to student loan borrowers during the COVID-19 national emergency, federal student loan borrowers are automatically being placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
+This suspension of payments will last until Sept.
+30, 2020, but you can still make payments if you choose.
+Read the borrower Q&As below to learn more.

-UPDATED: What if my campus has closed due to coronavirus?
+UPDATED: What if my campus has closed due to the coronavirus?
 Will I be able to finish the term and keep my federal student aid?

-UPDATED: If my campus is closed or only offering online instruction, will I still get paid for the hours I am unable to work for my Federal Work-Study job?
+UPDATED: If my campus is closed or offering only online instruction, will I still get paid for the hours I am unable to work for my Federal Work-Study job?

-If you’re unable to work your scheduled hours because of coronavirus-related disruptions (such as school or employer closures or student quarantines), your school may pay you for any scheduled hours or allow you to work by another means—for example, completing work online or remotely, depending on the job.
+If you started your job before coronavirus-related disruptions occurred, but you’re now unable to work your scheduled hours because of coronavirus-related disruptions (such as school or employer closures or student quarantines), your school may pay you for any scheduled hours or allow you to work by another means—for example, completing work online or remotely, depending on the job.
 Contact your school for more information.

-My mom can't go to her job because of coronavirus, and she doesn't get paid if she doesn't work.
-This means my financial need has increased.
+My parents can't go to their jobs because of the coronavirus, and they don’t get paid if they don’t work.
+Their unemployment means my financial need has increased.
 Can I get more financial aid?

 Talk to the financial aid office at your school.
-They have flexibility to work with students to ensure the students are able to stay in school.
+They have flexibility to work with students to adjust financial aid when students’ or their parents’ income changes.